Roland is a Certified Hakomi Practitioner and Trainer.

 - Non-violence: the focus is never forcing to break through blocks, fears, and resistance, but rather on supporting them so they can be seen or heard, acknowledged, understood and dissolved in a loving and safe container of self-discovery.

-- Organicity: the fact that healing is a spontaneous process that is organic in nature, and the fact that all the resources are within the client and will emerge when we create conditions where the unconscious will be invited to and feel safe enough to reveal itself, cooperate, and actually lead the process.
+- Organicity: the fact that healing is a spontaneous process that is organic in nature, and the fact that all the resources are within the client and will emerge when we create conditions where these inner resources will be invited and feel safe enough to reveal themselves, cooperate, and actually lead the process.

 - Unicity: in that we are all related and everything we do affects others around us.

 The Hakomi parctitioner’s role is to listen and follow rather than talk.
 The practitioner leads by following, that is by closely tracking and contacting the present moment experience in a state of loving presence, a key skill taught in Hakomi.

 Hakomi was created by the late Ron Kurtz, who was influenced by BioEnergetics, Feldenkrais, Gestalt, Buddhism, and the Tao Te Ching, among others.
 The use of mindfulness and the technique of taking over are two of the innovative approaches to therapy created by Ron.